Cash Trapped: Round 2: Head-to-Head

 All six contestants are reinstated.
 A toss-up question is asked, and a correct answer allows the contestant to choose one category from a new board of six and challenge an opponent.
 The two alternate selecting answers to a question from a group of six, starting with the winner of the toss-up.
-The contestant who selects the correct answer wins £2,000 (in the third series £1,000) and cash traps the opponent.
+The contestant who selects the correct answer wins £2,000 (£1,000 in the third series) and cash traps the opponent.
 If a contestant misses a toss-up, a new one is asked and they must sit it out.

 As in Round 1, each category is removed from play after being used.
 The last contestant standing receives a question in the final category alone and has one chance to choose the correct answer for the same value as the other five that were played in the round.

-Toss-up questions are worth £200 each in the first series only.
-In the third series they are worth £250.
+Toss-up questions are worth £200 each in the first series, and £250 in the third.

 Round 3: Catch-Up / The Accumulator

 All six contestants are reinstated again, and each has 45 seconds to answer as many quick-fire questions as possible, receiving £500 per correct answer.
 They play in ascending order of their scores at the end of Round 2.
 In the event of a tie going into this round, the contestant who has banked the lowest total in previous shows (see below) plays first.
 From Series 3, this round is called The Accumulator.

+When all 6 players have each had their go, the highest placed player attempts to escape with their money in Round 4.
+If two players are tied at the top, then one final question is asked to determine which player will try to escape with their money, and which one gets Cash Trapped again.